 For years I have been using my fingers, and treated myself to a Yu Ling jade roller last year which I use a couple of times a week.
 Jade is reported as having healing properties, with regular use leading to firmer and clearer skin by stimulating detoxification, increasing microcirculation, and toning up facial muscles.
 A little tip – cool it in the fridge for those days when you’re having a hot flush or during the height of summer when you need to cool down.
 I could do with one of these for my whole body!

 Facial massage is a natural way to ease skin’s ageing process, whether it is done with fingers or with a facial roller.
 I love this jade one, with the large roller ideal for use along cheeks and jaw, and the little one for around the eye socket.
 You can follow any face massage technique with this tool – around the eyes, down the sides of the nose, along the jaw line, up the neck and around the décolleté.
 I don’t suffer from puffy eyes but it has helped to firm skin along the jawline so I look less jowly.
-I use it after I’ve layered some of my own blend of face oil over serum on to cleansed skin, anything from a minute to five minutes a couple of times a week.
+I use it after I’ve layered some of Face Oil by Sofia Latif over serum on to cleansed skin, anything from a minute to five minutes a couple of times a week.
 It’s definitely cheaper than buying anti-ageing night creams, which I don’t like because they clog my pores!